MicrosoftDocs/memdocs/windows-365/enterprise/azure-network-connection-domain-credential.md

 ## Encryption of domain password information

-When the ANC is created, all this information is stored in the Windows 365 service database.
-The service encrypts the domain password information with a well-protected key before saving it to the database.
+When the ANC is created, all this information is stored in the Windows 365 service.
+The service encrypts the domain password information with a well-protected key before saving it.

 - Encryption type: Azure Key Vault certificate
 - Key type: RSA-HSM